 More than the image of the Southern Baptist Convention is at stake when it holds its annual meeting this week to elect a new leader who could be its first African-American president.

 The future of the nation's largest Protestant denomination weighs in the minds of church leaders as they consider how to reverse declining membership by attracting more believers to its churches in a country that is more diverse than ever.

-The Rev. Fred Luter Jr., a former street preacher from New Orleans' Lower 9th Ward who founded Franklin Avenue Baptist Church, is currently unopposed for president of the SBC and could become the first African-American leader of the denomination.
-While it's possible challengers could jump into the race, most observers think Luter will be elected.
+The Rev. Fred Luter Jr., a former street preacher from New Orleans' Lower 9th Ward who founded Franklin Avenue Baptist Church, is currently unopposed for president of the SBC.
+While it's possible that challengers could jump into the race when the annual meeting begins Tuesday, most observers think Luter will be elected.

 It's an important step for a denomination that was formed out of a pre-Civil War split with northern Baptists over slavery and for much of the last century had a reputation for supporting segregation.

 "Many Southern Baptists were on the wrong side of the hoses in Birmingham," said Ed Stetzer, president of the SBC's Lifeway Research.
 "And I think that brings with it a memory that lasts a long time.
 I think Southern Baptists have the opportunity and the necessity to go further and be more intentional than anyone and everyone else."

 While the history of the Southern Baptist Convention is uniquely tied to race, it's not alone in being a denomination defined by it.
 Almost all American churches serve one ethnic group.
 Even churches with a large number of immigrants often have separate English and non-English services.

 Many Christian churches in the United States have been trying to diversify and some have made solid progress.
 In the SBC, 20 percent of its churches in 2010 were predominantly non-white, up from only 5 percent in 1990.
 But the denomination is still playing catch-up.